 The fastest way to get to Jervis Bay is a self-drive from Sydney.
-It's a short distance of only 220 km from Sydney CBD, and a pleasant drive through the coastal towns of Wollongong, Kiama, Berry and Nowra.
-There is a domestic airport too in Wollongong, about 56 km from Jervis Bay and 140 km from Sydney.
-From there you will need to hire a car for exploring the beautiful places in and around Jervis Bay.
+It’s a short distance of only 220 km from Sydney CBD and a pleasant drive through the coastal towns of Wollongong, Kiama, Berry and Nowra.
+There is a domestic airport in Wollongong, about 56 km from Jervis Bay and 140 km from Sydney.
+From there, you will need to hire a car for exploring the beautiful places in and around Jervis Bay.

 From Sydney to Wollongong by train

 If you are travelling alone, you may take a shortcut and do what I did.
 Take the city train in Sydney to Wollongong.
-The train connection from Sydney to Wollongong is good, in only 90 minutes it takes you there, and trains ride nearly every hour.
+The train connection from Sydney to Wollongong is good, in only 90 minutes and trains ride nearly every hour.
 This saved me the hassle of driving out and into Sydney on work-days.
-In Wollongong, I picked up my rental car and I drove to Jervis Bay.
+In Wollongong, I picked up my rental car, and I drove to Jervis Bay.

-There are no bus networks that travel on the South East Coast take you to Jervis Bay, but you may be able to go to Nowra and then hire a car to Huskisson and Vincentia, the two main towns in the Jervis Bay area
+There are no bus networks that travel on the South East Coast to take you to Jervis Bay, but you may be able to go to Nowra and then hire a car to Huskisson and Vincentia, the two main towns in the Jervis Bay area.

 What to do in Jervis Bay in 3 days

 The vast area around Jervis Bay encompasses the Jervis Bay National Park, the Booderee National Park and the Beecroft Peninsula with Currarong on the eastern side.
 If you want to visit it all, you will need at least 3 to 4 days.

 Currarong is open to the public only on weekends and on school holidays.
 However, the most popular beaches and walking trails lie between Huskisson, Vincentia, the main towns in Jervis Bay, and the southern part of the Booderee National Park.